deepnlpf/site/docs/guide.md

 title: How to begin?
 ---

-For DeepNLPF to work, it needs a natural language processing tool.
+To make DeepNLPF works, it needs a natural language processing tool.
 It works with [Stanza](https://stanfordnlp.github.io/stanza) or [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/).
-Install one of the bases to get started.
+Install one of these bases to get started.

 ## Install Stanza NLP Tool Base